 The recipients have shared some of their insights about their journey and a few photos below.
 Enjoy!

-- Fall 2011: Scott Clavette, Keele University, England
+- Spring 2012: Scott Clavette, Keele University, England

 - Spring 2011: Brittany Michaud, University of Granada, Spain